MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-manage-install.md

 		ln -s /usr/bin/Revo64 /usr/bin/R

-## Set up a local package repository behind a corporate firewall
+## Set up a local package repository behind a firewall

 One of the strengths of the R language is the thousands of third-party packages that have been made publicly available via CRAN, the Comprehensive R Archive Network.
 R includes a number of functions that make it easy to download and install these packages.
 However, in many enterprise environments, access to the Internet is limited or non-existent.
 In such environments, it is useful to create a local package repository that users can access from within the corporate firewall.